fwcd/swift-docc-action/README.md

 .package(url: "https://github.com/apple/swift-docc-plugin.git", from: "1.0.0"),
 ```

-Then include the action in your workflow (make sure that the Swift toolchain is on your PATH, on macOS this should be given, but on Linux you may need to first install it e.g. using [`setup-swift`](https://github.com/fwal/setup-swift)):
+Then include the action in your workflow (make sure that a Swift 5.6+ toolchain is on your PATH, on macOS this should be given, but on Linux you may need to first install it e.g. using [`setup-swift`](https://github.com/fwal/setup-swift)):

 ```yaml
 - uses: fwcd/swift-docc-action@v1